asrob-uc3m/robotDevastation-developer-manual/en/listening-to-events.md

 # Listening to Events
-When a class needs to receive input events, such as keypresses, it must implement the `InputEventListener` interface.
-Once registered in the `InputManager`, it will receive input events each time the user generates them.
+When a class needs to receive network events, such as be notified of data arrival, it must implement the `NetworkEventListener` interface.
+Once registered in the `NetworkManager`, it will receive network events each time the server generates them.

 {% plantuml %}
-interface InputEventListener {
+interface NetworkEventListener {
-bool onKeyDown(const RdKey & k)
-bool onKeyUp(const RdKey & k)
-bool onWindowEvent(const RdWindowEvent & event)
+bool onDataArrived(vector<RdPlayer> players)
 }

-class MockupInputEventListener {
+class MockupNetworkEventListener {
-int getNumKeyDownPresses()
-int getNumKeyUpPresses()
-int getNumWindowEvents()
+int getDataArrived()

-bool clear()

-vector<RdKey> getStoredKeyUpPresses()
-vector<RdKey> getStoredKeyDownPresses()
-vector<RdWindowEvent> getStoredWindowEvents()
+void resetDataArrived()
+vector<RdPlayer> getStoredPlayers()
 }

-class RdKey
-class RdWindowEvent
-InputEventListener <|-- MockupInputEventListener
+NetworkEventListener <|-- MockupNetworkEventListener
-InputEventListener -- RdKey : receives
-InputEventListener -- RdWindowEvent : receives
 {% endplantuml %}

 ## InputEventListener